Best Speakerphones for Remote Work and Conference Calls in 2026

 Pros

-• AUX input and output allows integration with room PA systems or external speakers
+• AUX input and output allows integration with room PA systems or external speakers — no other model here offers this

-• Four AI microphones with self-adaptive processing adjust to room acoustics automatically
+• Four AI microphones with self-adaptive processing adjust automatically to room acoustics

 • Works as a USB speakerphone without Bluetooth pairing — plug in and start talking